We update this impact report regularly to reflect key CBI wins as we work with government to deliver the change business needs to see

 What we delivered

 In their 2024 manifesto, the Labour Party pledged to overhaul England's business rates system — a longstanding priority for the CBI.
-Members voiced concerns over the current system: it discourages investment in commercial properties, adds unnecessary complexity and burdens businesses with administrative hassles.
-The uncertainty it creates also hampers growth opportunities.
-Labour's proposal aims to create a system that encourages investment, tackles vacant properties and supports entrepreneurship.
-The CBI actively collaborated with Labour, including hosting James Murray MP, then Labour's Shadow Financial Secretary to the Treasury, for a roundtable discussion.
-These engagements were vital in keeping Labour informed about our ongoing business rates reform project.
+Members voiced concerns over the current system: it discourages investment in commercial properties, adds unnecessary complexity, and burdens businesses with administrative hassles.
+The uncertainty it creates hampers growth opportunities.
+The government’s Discussion Paper, published at the Budget, identifies priority areas for further reform which mirror the CBI’s proposals as set out in our Business Rates Reform Report.
+This is no coincidence and is a result of our active collaboration with government officials and the Labour Party both before and after the general election, including hosting James Murray MP, then Labour's Shadow Financial Secretary to the Treasury, for a roundtable discussion.
+These engagements were vital in keeping Labour and government officials informed about our business rates reform project.

 What we’ll do next